-WARNING: Connect the Ethernet port ONLY to an Ethernet LAN.
-The Ethernet RJ45 connector provides Ethernet connectivity, over which the instrument uses the MODBUS over TCP/IP communication protocol.
+The Ethernet RJ-45 connector (See Figure 5-1) provides Ethernet connectivity, over which the instrument uses the MODBUS over TCP/IP communication protocol.
 Communicating with the instrument on an Ethernet LAN requires a PC or server running a MODBUS communication package, such as LMS Express, Express RT or LMSNet connected to same LAN.
 Both must be configured to use the same IP address range, subnet and default gateway.
 It is strongly advised that the instrument be assigned a static IP so its address does not change and software programs monitoring its data will not lose contact with it due to a DHCP change.
-Contact the local IT or Network Admin staff for clarification and IP assignment or Lighthouse Technical Support for more information.
+Contact the local IT or Network Admin staff for clarification and IP assignment or Lighthouse Technical Support at 800-945-5905 (USA Toll Free) or 541-770-5905 (Outside of USA) for more information.